 Words cut from Xuan paper, used as negatives for the print:

 It's been half a year since I last had the space to print Cyanotypes, during a residency at USM Malaysia.
-I'm excited to be printing again, and will begin part 2 of this series – paintings – during a residency in Yunnan this fall.

 Find out more about Cyanotypes in this how-to post.